federgraph/SudokuHelper/SH02/HelpText.md

 It should remember the last folder you saved a Sudoku to or loaded one from.
 Pick a filename and click the dialog's Open button to replace the current Sudoku, including the Undo stack, with the one saved to the file.

+Other actions are not implemented yet:

+- **New Sudoku** should show a list of the Sudoku types the application can handle.
+Select the one you want and click OK to create a new empty Sudoku.
 - **Set Mark** should pop up a simple dialog where you can enter a name for the mark to create.
 It then represents the current state of the undo stack.
 - **Revert to Mark** should pop up a list of the defined stack marks.